How well do you know your Sarawak peppers?

 They are Lada Kuching, Lada India, Lada Semongok Emas, Lada Semongok Aman.
 Each variety boast a different taste profile, aroma and heat.
 Our black pepper of choice is Lada Kuching variety, for it’s balanced profile of fragrance and heat.
-Working with our pepper farmer, Silan, has enabled us to promote single origin pepper, as he only grows this single variety.
+Working with our pepper farmer, Silan, has enabled us to promote single-origin and single-variety pepper

 Farmers will sell their dried pepper to the local pepper board.
 Usually, farmers do not separate the pepper varieties as they are being remunerated solely on the tonnage of their produce.
 The pepper board determines the selling price and markets the products to commercial markets.

 The price of Sarawak black pepper has declined over the years, with competition from Cambodia’s Kampot pepper and an exponentially growing supply of Vietnam pepper in the market.
 Pepper farmers have been affected with the low procurement price - in some recent months, the price was just at RM7/kg (the historic high was at RM28/kg just 2 years ago!).

 With our pepper farmer, we are able to work out a floor price of RM20/kg, to guarantee a favorable income for him to continue his trade.